 Bonard’s research also identified the number of agencies by city and province, which we’ve listed below.

 For the sake of comparison, they found 182 agencies in Beijing and 110 in Shanghai.

 With such large numbers, it’s plain to see how educational institutions outside of China can find the country’s smaller cities easier to form partnerships with.
 Sifting your way through nearly 200 agencies in the country’s capital is an enormous task, let alone the work involved when managing them.

 On the other hand, concentrating your efforts on a handful of quality agents in China’s secondary cities is much more doable.
 And that’s exactly what the BMI Roadshows enable you to do.

 Upon arrival in each city, you’ll kick off with a welcome reception and rub shoulders with student recruitment agency owners and senior decision makers; people who have the authority to engage in new agreements or cement existing relationships.
-These local agents have been screened and referenced checked by BMI and Bonard to ensure they meet ethical standards and are genuinely looking to create partnerships with secondary schools, language schools and higher education institutions overseas.
+These local agents have been screened and referenced checked by BMI to ensure they meet ethical standards and are genuinely looking to create partnerships with secondary schools, language schools and higher education institutions overseas.

 Meet the best student recruitment agencies in China's Tier 2 cities

 Due to the small group sizes on BMI's roadshows, spaces will sell out.
 Reserve yours now before it’s too late!